yellowmessenger/documentation/docs/updates/2022/sep_updates.md

 ### 2.1 Duplicate and delete options in template manager

-* ****: You can now reuse an existing template by just duplicating or cloning it.
+* **Duplicate template**: You can now reuse an existing template by just duplicating or cloning it.
 This helps reduce your efforts in a new template from scratch that has similar content of an existing template.

 * **Delete rejected templates**: To avoid seeing redundant and irrelevant templates on the Overview page, you can now use this option to delete specific templates or clean up all rejected templates at once.